Catholic Charities sees some illness among families reunited after border separations

 There has been an outpouring of support from the city, with people dropping off various donations, including new clothes, toys, gift cards and monetary donations.

-"What touched me the most is we were able to give food to the family that a restaurant here in San Antonio (Mi Tierra) donates.
-It was black beans, rice, meat and tortillas and the woman said that was the best meal she had in five months," Fernandez said.
+"What touched me the most is we were able to give food to the family that a restaurant here in San Antonio donates.
+It was black beans, rice, meat and tortillas, and the woman said that was the best meal she had in five months," Fernandez said.
+(The restaurant is Mi Tierra.)

-One father, who initially wanted to speak to media but changed his mind, arrived with his son and both were in good health, Fernandez said.
+One father, who initially wanted to speak to reporters but changed his mind, arrived with his son and both were in good health, Fernandez said.

 “The boy is playing upstairs with a girl.
 They are running, jumping, playing with toys as if nothing happened,” Fernandez said.

-Adults in families that are released from custody are given ankle bracelets by Immigration and Customs Enforcement.
-They are required to check in with immigration officials and to show up for future hearings regarding their cases.
+Adults in families that are released from custody are given ankle bracelets by Immigration and Customs Enforcement and are required to check in with immigration officials and show up for future hearings regarding their cases.

 The federal government has been under pressure to meet a court-ordered July 26 deadline to reunite parents who were separated from their children by the federal government.

-The government already has reunited 57 children under age 5 with their parents, which also was ordered by a federal judge in California presiding in a lawsuit filed by the American Civil Liberties Union to force the government to return the children to their parents.
+The government already has reunited 57 children under 5 with their parents, after being ordered by a federal judge in California presiding in a lawsuit filed by the American Civil Liberties Union to force the government to return the children to their parents.

 Some detained parents were moved from Port Isabel to the detention center near Pearsall without the knowledge of their lawyers.